Lady Bay Bridge: History

+Evidence of a bridge in this area goes back as far as the Saxons who crossed in the same area.
+Then in the 15th century, when it was decided to build a bridge in this area, they used the original arches of Lady Bay bridge dating back to the 15th century.

-Originally, the bridge was the rail crossing for the Midland Railway from Melton Mowbray to Nottingham Station (formerly known as Nottingham Midland).
+The present bridge was built as the rail crossing for the Midland Railway from Melton Mowbray to Nottingham Station (formerly known as Nottingham Midland).
 When the Nottingham direct line of the Midland Railway was abandoned in 1968, plans were made to convert the river crossing and so relieve pressure on Trent Bridge.
 However, these works were not complete until 1979.
 The bridge had a complete re-paint from July 2010 to early 2011, carried out by Nottingham-based company "Enderby Hyland".
-However evidence of a bridge in this area goes back as far as the Saxons who crossed in the same area.
-Then in the 15th century, when it was decided to build a bridge in this area, they used the original arches of Lady Bay bridge dating back to the 15th century.

 In the morning of 4 July 2022, a lorry crashed from the bridge striking a parapet and damaging the crash barrier.
 The bridge was closed for repairs, with one lane reopening on 11 July 2022 following the installation of temporary concrete barriers.
 The driver of the lorry suffered a broken arm.
 There were no further injuries.